felipecsl/QuickReturn/README.md

 ### Features

 * Supports dynamic adapters.
 That means you can add and remove items from your adapter and it will still work nicely.
-* Uses composition over inheritance.
-That means you don't have to subclass ``QuickReturnAdapter`` in order to use it.
+* You don't have to subclass ``QuickReturnAdapter`` in order to use it.
 Just pass your own adapter to the constructor and you're done.
-* Animated transitions via ``QuickReturnListView.setAnimatedTransition(true)``
+* Animated transitions via ``QuickReturnAttacher.setAnimatedTransition(true)``
-* Supports bottom (footer) quick return position via ``QuickReturnListView.setPosition(QuickReturnListView.POSITION_BOTTOM).``
+* Supports bottom (footer) quick return position via ``QuickReturnAttacher.setPosition(QuickReturnListView.POSITION_BOTTOM).``

-Works with Android 2.3.x and above.
+Works with API Level 10 and above.

 ### Caveats